BitcoinUnlimited/BitcoinUnlimited/doc/weakblocks/test-todo.md

 Other TODO
 ==========
-Make Weakblocks object.
 Allow to set names for weakblocks for easier testing.

+Send multiple weakblocks blocks in chronological order.

+Allow receival of weakblocks out of order and still build correct chains, maybe?

+Check enable/disable logic thoroughly